tylergreulich/reactjs.org/content/docs/concurrent-mode-patterns.md

 Now typing has a lot less stutter -- although we pay for this by showing the results with a lag.

 How is this different from debouncing?
 Our example has a fixed artificial delay (3ms for every one of 80 items), so there is always a delay, no matter how fast our computer is.
 However, the `useDeferredValue` value only "lags behind" if the rendering takes a while.
 There is no minimal lag imposed by React.
 With a more realistic workload, you can expect the lag to adjust to the user’s device.
 On fast machines, the lag would be smaller or non-existent, and on slow machines, it would be more noticeable.
 In both cases, the app would remain responsive.
-That’s the advantage of this mechanism over debouncing or throttling, which always impose a minimal delay and can't avoid blocking the thread while rendering.
+That’s the advantage of this mechanism over debouncing or throttling, which always imposes a minimal delay and can't avoid blocking the thread while rendering.

 Even though there is an improvement in responsiveness, this example isn't as compelling yet because Concurrent Mode is missing some crucial optimizations for this use case.
 Still, it is interesting to see that features like `useDeferredValue` (or `useTransition`) are useful regardless of whether we're waiting for network or for computational work to finish.